3mdeb/openpower-foundation-website/content/join/_index.md

 layout: single

 intro:
   subtitle: Welcome to the era of Open Computing!
+  intro:
     p-2:      The OpenPOWER Foundation is a non-profit organization supporting the free and open RISC instruction set architecture and extensions.
 We enable open community collaboration, technology advancements in the OpenPOWER ecosystem, and visibility of OpenPOWER successes.
     p-3: Join us and see how open technical collaboration along with the support of many OpenPOWER programs can help drive your business forward.
   teaser:
      title: Why Join?
   options:
     - option: Accelerate technical development of your own POWER based products
     - option: Contribute technical resource, best practices, and code to help guide and influence OpenPOWER deliverables